-With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will host Entwined, a special exhibit of lights from Dec.
-10 through Feb.
-29 with a possible extension through May.
+With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 1, 2022 – March 12, 2023.

-This exhibition will be open to the public, at no charge, for socially distanced visits throughout the winter.
+This exhibition welcomes the public, at no charge, throughout the winter.

-Perfect for strollers and scooters, a winding path will guide visitors through sculptures comprised of thousands of LED lights.
-Visitors can approach the sculptures, making it a fun outing for young children.
+Perfect for strollers and scooters, a winding grassy path guides visitors through sculptures comprised of thousands of LED lights.
+Visitors can approach the sculptures, making it a fun outing for families.

 The variety of lighting effects include

 San Francisco Recreation and Park General Manager Phil Ginsburg hopes that “a twilight stroll through the park will be truly magical this winter.”